MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

 2. Network connectivity issues have impacted our ability process requests.
 Check to see if there are any azure outages that could impact our services, and wait for issues to be resolved before trying again.
 Also, check that proxies or a firewall has not blocked access to https://gateway.azureserviceprofiler.net.

 3. There was a configuration issue when deploying the profiler.
-Confirm that the Application Insights instrumentation key you are using in your app (this is usually found in the web.config, app.config, etc.) is the same as the Application Insights resource you are trying to view data for.
+Confirm that the Application Insights instrumentation key you are using in your app (usually this is specified in the ApplicationInsights.config but can also be found in your web.config, app.config, etc.) is the same as the Application Insights resource you've enabled profiling with.

 If the problem persists file a support ticket from the portal, or feel free to send an email to our help alias, [serviceprofilerhelp@microsoft.com](mailto:serviceprofilerhelp@microsoft.com).
 If you received this error in the viewer there should have been a correlation id used with your error.
 Please include this in communicating with us so that we can help troubleshoot your problem.